 The first program was the COVID Support Chat Group.
 It enabled sick teammates to be supported by those who had recovered from COVID-19 with messages of comfort, lessons learnt, credible information sharing, and wellbeing check-ups.

 Mappalara Simatupang, Coordinator Communication, was one volunteer whose personal insights helped clarify confusion.

 “As one of the first in the team to have contracted COVID-19, I felt it was my time to give back,” said Mappa.

 Additionally a monthly, informal sharing session was also established to bring together teammates who were in isolation or feeling isolated because of their exposure to COVID-19.

 Coordinated by Imam Ghazali, Senior Coordinator QA, Thiess ran a number of sessions of Ngobras TLC, an acronym for Ngobrol Santai Thiess Lawan Covid, or Chit Chat Thiess Against Covid.
-To watch the recordings, please visit the Indonesia Health Hub.

 During the talks, COVID-19 survivors spoke about their time being sick and shared how they maintained physical, emotional and spiritual health during the pandemic.
 In the most recent session, Brett McGuire, Business Continuity Manager and Covid IMT Lead, talked about transitioning to new normal life post-vaccination.

 The sessions have been invaluable said Irvan Noviantoro, Superintendent Technical Services at Melak and a speaker at Ngobras TLC.

 “During a time when the circle of infection expanded to our doorsteps and COVID-19 was imminent, my Thiess colleagues responded with heart and provided comfort in my time of need.
 I hope I was able to help return the favor, even if it’s just one person who watched the session.”